A Review of Generalized Zero-Shot Learning Methods

-In this regard, GZSL-based frameworks have been employed to recognize single label~\cite{liu2019generalized,mishra2018generative,mandal2019out} and multi-label~\cite{wang2020multi} human actions.
-As an example, a new multi-label ZSL (MZSL) framework using JLRE (\textit{Joint Latent Ranking Embedding}) has been proposed in~\cite{wang2020multi}.
-The relatedness score of various action labels is measured for the test video clips in the semantic embedding and joint latent visual spaces.
-In addition, a multi-modal framework using audio, video, and text has been introduced in~\cite{parida2020coordinated,mazumder2020avgzslnet}.
+In this regard, GZSL-based frameworks are employed to recognize single label~\cite{liu2019generalized,mishra2018generative,mandal2019out,gowda2021claster} and multi-label~\cite{wang2020multi} human actions.
+As an example, { CLASTER~\cite{gowda2021claster} is a clustering-based method using reinforcement learning.} In~\cite{wang2020multi}, a multi-label ZSL (MZSL) framework using JLRE (\textit{Joint Latent Ranking Embedding}) is proposed.
+The relation score of various action labels is measured for the test video clips in the semantic embedding and joint latent visual spaces.
+In addition, a multi-modal framework using audio, video, and text was introduced in~\cite{parida2020coordinated,mazumder2021avgzslnet}.